Vince14Genius/IPA-Keyboard-iOS/README.md

 - [x] Add ◌ (dotted circle), in both the top bar of the main IPA keyboard (alongside "\[\]", "//", and "~") and as a display element on keys for diacritics

-- [ ] Make buttons on the bottom bar smaller

-- [ ] Replace the switch keyboard button with a globe glyph

 ## To-Do List: Current Bugs

 - [ ] If the user switched to this keyboard before using WeChat Pay, this keyboard replaces the system numerical keyboard, rendering the user unable to enter numbers for WeChat Pay's numerical field